tethysplatform/tethys/docs/tutorials/getting_started/advanced.rst

             return ps_settings

-Next, we need to define the tables of the database.
 Tethys provides the library SQLAlchemy as an interface with SQL databases.
 SQLAlchemy provides an Object Relational Mapper (ORM) API, which allows data models to be defined using Python and an object-oriented approach.
-In other words, you are able to harness the power of SQL databases without writing SQL.
+With SQLAlchemy, you can harness the power of SQL databases without writing SQL.
 As a primer to SQLAlchemy ORM, we highly recommend you complete the `Object Relational Tutorial <http://docs.sqlalchemy.org/en/latest/orm/tutorial.html>`_.

 b.
 Define a table called ``dams`` by creating a new class in ``model.py`` called ``Dam``: